uiceds/cee-492-project-2025-gasc/cee492_report.typ

   ),
 ) <table-example>

-With that in mind, the research team has successfully compiled the cross-sectional streambed data provided by the USGS, ranging from 2012 to 2024, into a single dataframe that will be used for the predictive modeling.
-Thus far, the team has loaded the data into a Pluto workbook, performed initial cleaning, and began simplifying the ability to visualize the data.
+Consequently, the research team successfully compiled the cross-sectional streambed data provided by the USGS, ranging from 2012 to 2024, into a single dataframe that had the potential to be used for the predictive modeling.
+The Julia language was used within a Pluto workbook interface, where initial cleaning/tidying of the data was performed.
+Following this, the team began simplifying the ability to visualize the data.
 Figure 5 shows the plots of a sample bridge, with both upstream and downstream surface elevations changing throughout the observed years.
 While this presentation provides an overall view of the streambed elevations across the observed range of years, it can at times be difficult to interpret from a vast legend what profile relates to which year.
 Thus, an additional presentation was chosen.
 In this additional presentation, each observed year for a given structure is provided a separate graph with the previous year’s profile superimposed in a dashed line on the same graph.
 This allowed for easier interpretation  of whether the difference from one year to the next was considered a cut, fill, or balance.

-Both presentations of the streambed elevations across overserved years are seen as beneficial to the project team.
-The Figure 5 presentation allows the observer to account for overall varifation of the dataset.
-Contrastingly, the presentation presented in Figure 6 allows, as previously discussed, the obersever to account for cuts, fills, or balances in the overall streambed across observed years.
+Both presentations of the streambed elevations across overserved years were seen as beneficial to the project team.
+The Figure 5 presentation allows the observer to account for overall variation of the dataset.
+Contrastingly, the presentation presented in Figure 6 allows, as previously discussed, the observer to account for cuts, fills, or balances in the overall streambed across observed years.
 In the project team’s opinion, the characterization of the streambed year to year as a cut, fill, or balance is seen as the most holistic take on the comparison of streambed profiles.
 The profiles presented in Figure 6 have been normalized following recommendations provided to the project team.
 This normalization allows for comparison between profiles at different structures.

 #figure(
   image("figures/Figure 5.png", width: 100%),